-While the employer is not required to keep the records of the total number of hours worked by the employee when wages payable in respect of a wage period are at \$16,30027 or above per month, it is pertinent to note that the employee is still entitled to be paid wages in respect of that wage period of not less than the minimum wage.
+While the employer is not required to keep the records of the total number of hours worked by the employee when wages payable to the employee for that wage period are not less than \$17,20027 per month, it is pertinent to note that the employee is still entitled to be paid wages in respect of that wage period of not less than the minimum wage.

-The wage period of an employee is half-monthly, lasting from the 1^{st} day to the 15^{th} day and from the 16^{th} day to the last day of a month.
-Taking the two wage periods in August as an example, the monetary cap applicable to this employee for the records of the total number of hours worked is calculated proportionally as follows -
+The wage period of an employee is half-monthly, lasting from the 1st day to the 15th day and from the 16th day to the last day of a month.
+Taking the two wage periods in August as an example, the monthly monetary cap applicable to this employee for the records of the total number of hours worked is calculated proportionally as follows -